These teen party games are off. the. hook! Pick a few to create an engaging and memorable party teenager guests will be talking about for months.

 5. Would You, Could You?

-This is for a group of teens (at least 3 – would be a great thing to do at a sleepover), and includes a deck of free printable cards with crazy, bizarre, and downright fun questions on them to answer.
+This is for a group of teens (at least 3 – would be a great thing to do at a sleepover) and includes a deck of free printable cards with crazy, bizarre, and downright fun questions for them to answer.

 The cool part is that this is part a truth/dare type game, and part rock/paper/scissors – each player must come up with their own answer (silently) from the card’s prompt, and then they play rock/paper/scissors to reveal their answers.
 Points are awarded.